jmarsil/pygempick/README.md

-# pygempick: Open Source Batch Gold Particle Picking &amp; Procesing for Immunogold Diagnostics
+# pyGemPick: Open Source Gold Particle Picker for Immunogold Diagnostics

 ### This is the official installation guide for the PyGemPick module